zyechu/Systemy_wyszukiwawcze/README.md

 # Systemy_wyszukiwawcze
-A simple app for analyse the words in Polish language
+A simple app for analyse the words and text in Polish language.

 Main packages
 Streamlit and Morfeusz2